cloudfoundry-community-attic/aws-nat-bastion-bosh-cf/notes.md

 At AWS, the **Access Key ID and Secret Access Key** are a global ID and token that can be used to authenticate to the services you use.

-IF you've not already you can create an [Access Key ID and Secret Access Key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html).
+If you've not already you can create an [Access Key ID and Secret Access Key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html).

 Otherwise it's in the IAM Dashboard for your User, located under the **Security Credentials** tab.